-Start a 30-Day Cleaning Schedule
+#3 Start a Rotating Cleaning Schedule

-If you spend all your time cleaning, you might want to consider trying a 30-day cleaning schedule.
+If you spend all your time cleaning, you might want to consider trying a rotating cleaning schedule.
 The way it works is that you do a bit of cleaning each day and after 30 days your home is spotless.
 If you continue to follow the schedule month after month, it will only take a few minutes each day to clean your home.
 This is a great way to spread out your chores and still maintain a clean home.

-Make Time for Breaks
+#4 Make Time for Breaks

 A balanced routine requires finding time to take a break.
 When you schedule your to-do list into your planner, you want to make sure that you schedule time for breaks.
 Even if it’s just a few minutes here or there, it can make a big difference.

-Remember to Have Fun
+#5 Remember to Have Fun

 The fun memories you make playing with your children will last a lifetime.
 Schedule a movie or game night into your planner, take time to visit a park or museum, find ways to schedule that fun!

 A balanced routine can make a world of difference for the stay at home mom.
 You want to make sure that you’re spreading out your work while also making time for breaks and fun.